unhackathon/website/springboard-projects/screen-hat.md

 These libraries can also be installed using the library manager.
 Simply look for Adafruit BluefruitLE nRF51 library and install it.
 We will again be basing our code off of an example, but in this case it will be based off of the Adafruit BlueFruitLE nRF51 -> bleuart_datamode example.

 When you load up this example you'll notice that there are a couple files.
 Much of the configuration for the board lives in BlueFruitConfig.h.
-The main two items you'll want to change are to change the value of BLUEFRUIT_UART_MODE_PIN to -1 since we don't use it at all (you'll note that we didn't wire up the mode plat on the bluetooth chip), and to also remove the ifdef around `#define BLUEFRUIT_HWSERIAL_NAME      Serial1`.
+The main two items you'll want to change are to change the value of BLUEFRUIT_UART_MODE_PIN to -1 since we don't use it at all (you'll note that we didn't wire up the mode plate on the bluetooth chip), and to also remove the ifdef around `#define BLUEFRUIT_HWSERIAL_NAME      Serial1`.
 The other pin settings should be correct if you wired the module the same as the diagram.

 Once those changes are done, you should be able to upload the sketch to the Flora.
 Unfortunately, Bluetooth libraries aren't very useful without someone to bluetooth with.